Trump says North Korea may be planning nice 'Christmas gift'

 A new satellite image of a factory where North Korea makes military equipment used to launch long-range missiles shows the construction of a new structure.

-In New York, U.N. spokesman Stephane Dujarric was asked whether Secretary-General Antonio Guterres had a message for Kim John Un on Christmas Eve regarding a “Christmas gift.”
+In New York, U.N. spokesman Stephane Dujarric was asked whether Secretary-General Antonio Guterres had a message for Kim on Christmas Eve regarding a “Christmas gift.”

 “Our message is to the leadership of the Democratic People's Republic of Korea to work for peace and stability on the Korean Peninsula and to resume working‑level talks with the United States.
 Diplomatic engagement is the only pathway to sustainable peace and complete denuclearization and verifiable denuclearization of the Korean Peninsula,” Dujarric said.